 Nobody, according to Rose Bernhard, a server at Peter Havens in Brattleboro, Vermont.
 "Side work is the skin of any restaurant," she said.
 "It holds everything together."

 So what is side work, exactly?
-Server side work consists of chore-like responsibilities assigned to each front-of-house member to be completed before the end of their scheduled shift.
-Side work focuses your servers on details like clean menus or full salt shakers, so you can provide a better experience to every guest who sets foot in your establishment.
+Server side work consists of chore-like restaurant operations assigned to each front-of-house member to be completed before the end of their scheduled shift.
+Side work focuses your servers on details like restocking supplies, cleaning menus, or filling salt shakers, so you can provide a better dining experience to every guest who sets foot in your establishment.

 Your side work checklist acts as an agenda or to-do list for your front-of-house employees, similar to an opening and closing checklist for your restaurant.
 With a checklist, your staff knows what needs to be done without being told — which means no more checking in before, during, or after their shifts to see what work’s been completed (or not).

-Checklists effectively streamline to-do lists, prevent staff from overlooking tasks, and reduce labor costs that can account for up to 20% of your operating budget.
+Checklists effectively help restaurant management streamline to-do lists, prevent staff from overlooking tasks, and reduce labor costs.

 According to a study published in the New England Journal of Medicine, checklists can also decrease human error — in one example, the use of checklists in surgical settings was associated with a 47% reduction in the rate of death and complications.

 Even if you aren't performing open-heart surgery, checklists can still keep your staff accountable — especially when it comes to the more tedious parts of their job.

 How to Make a Server Side Work Checklist

 A side work checklist template doesn’t have to be an exquisitely designed piece of branding material, but it does need to be clear and easy to use.
 We recommend having a basic template you can return to week after week, so you don’t have to draw up a new checklist every Sunday before the first shift of the week begins.
 Here is a free restaurant side work checklist to get you started.